Divider/Brand Symbol

 No matter how you gave birth, the first six weeks postpartum are considered a recovery period.
 Your body has been stretched and stressed to the max and needs a chance to regroup.
 Keep in mind that every new mum is different, so every woman will recover at a different rate with different postpartum symptoms.

-If you have more questions around childbirth, pregnancy, or postpartum care, visit our free consultancy service - Ask Lola&Lykke Experts.
+If you have more questions about childbirth, pregnancy, or postpartum care, visit our free consultancy service - Ask Lola&Lykke Experts.
 Your safe and non-judgemental support platform.